LINQ is complex enough by itself, which is why I decided to kick it up a notch and torture you with some more.

 This is fine and dandy, but say for example we didn’t wish to include few columns from our DataTable, how would be go about achieving that?

-You simply have to append .TakeWhile Method.
+You simply have to append .TakeWhile Method, but you have to know when to use it.

 DtData.Columns.Cast(Of DataColumn).Select(Function(s) s.ToString).TakeWhile(Function(tk) Not tk.ToString.Equals(UnwantedColumnNameOrIndex)).ToArray